MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-textanalytics-readme.md

 followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

-Methods that support Healthcare Analysis or batch operations over multiple Text Analytics APIs are modeled as long-running operations.
+Methods that support Healthcare Analysis or multiple operations over multiple Text Analytics APIs are modeled as long-running operations.
 The client exposes a `begin_<method-name>` method that returns an `LROPoller` or `AsyncLROPoller`.
 Callers should wait for the operation to complete by calling `result()` on the poller object returned from the `begin_<method-name>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#examples "Examples").